 Weeks prior to the deployment of the initial POS system to 40 stores across Denmark, a simple load test caused the Kubernetes cluster to fail.
 “Nothing obvious was wrong with the environment.
 Something just broke,” said Hagnäs.

-“We were quickly able to identify if the issue was with the network or not.
-Linkerd sped up the troubleshooting process because it narrowed down the options and prevented us from flying blind,” said Hagnäs.
 Using Linkerd’s observability tools Elkjop was able to quickly diagnose the problem, get a fix implemented, and the project stayed on track.

 An interesting side benefit was that when new incidents arise, Hagnäs’ team can definitely show application developers if the problem lies in the network or not.
 “We’ve put an end to the typical cycle of engineers reflexively placing blame on the network whenever there was a problem,” he said.

 The security Linkerd brings was also a driving factor behind Hagnäs and Klingenberg choice of service mesh.

 The team needed a way to provide developers with a base set of functionality and security by just deploying the application onto the platform.
 By default, Linkerd automatically enables mutual TLS for TCP traffic between meshed pods, by establishing and authenticating secure, private TLS connections between Linkerd proxies.
 Developers simply add their services to Linkerd, and Linkerd will take care of the rest.